Fcmam5/state-of-dz-swe-2024/website/docs/insights/remuneration.md

 > No matter how high salary is compared to other jobs, it remains low in order to live comfortably.

 This idea was also shared by other participants who used the free text option in [`Challenges` question](/docs/appendix/raw-results#what-are-the-main-challenges-you-face-in-your-role-as-a-software-engineer-in-algeria), where lifestyle in Algeria might not let developers "enjoy their salaries".
-TBD

 ## Evolution of salaries from research